evoxa-ai/evoxa-docs/books/blueprint/volume-03-ai/chapters/07-web-platform/chapters/05-nutritionist-portal/chapters/10-navigation-architecture.md

 This chapter is complete when:

-- Navigation hierarchy is defined.
+- Navigation layers are defined.
-- Global and workspace navigation are documented.
+- Global and contextual navigation models are documented.
-- Context preservation is specified.
+- Workflow navigation is specified.
+- AI and Human Digital Twin navigation are integrated.
-- Search and deep linking are supported.
+- Deep linking and state preservation are documented.
-- AI-assisted navigation is defined.
+- Mobile and accessibility navigation are defined.
-- Responsive behavior is documented.
+- Navigation metrics are established.
 - Visual artifacts are available.
 - Traceability is complete.